 Offer Seasonal Menus

 Seasonal drinks, like pumpkin lattes, eggnog and spiked hot chocolates, are a perfect add-on to any order, require minimal preparation and can increase overall ticket sales.
 Discover what drinks and seasonal treats are trending locally, either through social media, web searches or Google Trends, and then feature those options during holiday marketing campaigns.
-To tap into people's FEMO factor, in a positive way, remind your servers to mention the holiday menu and emphasize the treats are only available for a limited time.
+To tap into people's FOMO factor, in a positive way, remind your servers to mention the holiday menu and emphasize the treats are only available for a limited time.

 Pass Out Menus or Flyers